 HEPPP provides funding to universities to improve access to undergraduate courses for people from low socio-economic status (SES) backgrounds, and improve their retention and completion rates.
 This includes assisting students from regional and remote Australia who are from low SES backgrounds.
 The Australian Government will provide $704.6 million in funding to public universities under the HEPPP over four years from 2019-20 to 2022-23.

 Reading Writing Hotline

-The Australian Government is providing $0.6 million in 2018-19 to TAFE New South Wales (Sydney Institute) to support the continued delivery of the Reading Writing Hotline.
+The Australian Government is providing $0.6 million in 2019-20 to TAFE New South Wales to support the continued delivery of the Reading Writing Hotline.
 This important referral service supports adults to improve their reading, writing and numeracy skills.
 It is delivered nationally, with targeted marketing to regional communities across Australia, where there is often a high need for services.

 Skilling Australians Fund

 The Skilling Australians Fund is an important part of the Government’s commitment to growing the number of apprenticeships and traineeships and working with state and territory governments to achieve this goal.
-The focus on apprentices and trainees recognised that they are a national training priority area and that they are the flagship of the Australian Vocational Education and Training (VET) sector.
+The focus on apprentices and trainees recognises that they are a national training priority area and that they are the flagship of the Australian VET sector.

 Adult Migrant English Program (AMEP)